CloudTestDrive/learning-library/workshops/container-native-development/LabGuide200-VBox.md

 - With the proxy server running, navigate to the [Kubernetes Dashboard by Right Clicking on this link](http://localhost:8001/api/v1/namespaces/kube-system/services/http:kubernetes-dashboard:/proxy/), and choosing 'open in a new browser tab'.

   ![](images/200/64.png)

+*Remark:* In case your kubectl commands time out, you might have to add an extra rule to your OCI network configuration.
+To do this, execute the following steps:
+- navigate to your VCN configuration ("Networking", "Virtual CLoud Networks", select your VCN "kubernetes",)
+- in the list of subnets find the one named "PublicK8SMasterSubnetAD1", and click on the associated security list called "k8sMaster_security_list".
+- Here you must click on the "Edit all rulles" button, scroll to the bottom and add a new Ingress rule using the "+ Another Ingress Rule" button.
+- Leave the "Stateless" flag unselected, enter "0.0.0.0/0" in the source SIDR, and select "All Protocols".
+- Now scroll to the top to use the "Save" button.

 - Great!
 We've got Kubernetes installed and accessible -- now we're ready to get our microservice deployed to the cluster.
 The next step is to tell Wercker how and where we would like to deploy our application.
 In your **terminal window**, press **Control-C** to terminate **kubectl proxy**.
 We will need the terminal window to gather some cluster info in another step.
 We'll start the proxy again later.